Alejogb1/job-board/blog-data/why-did-vitis-hls-20202-pre-synthesis-fail-without-error-messages.md

 id: "why-did-vitis-hls-20202-pre-synthesis-fail-without-error-messages"
 ---

-Okay, let's tackle this.
-I’ve definitely been in the trenches with Vitis HLS, and silent failures during pre-synthesis are infuriatingly common, and particularly baffling when the tool doesn't explicitly tell you what went wrong.
+,  I’ve definitely been in the trenches with Vitis HLS, and silent failures during pre-synthesis are infuriatingly common, and particularly baffling when the tool doesn't explicitly tell you what went wrong.
 In my experience, that 'no error' state is rarely a sign of nothing being wrong; it’s more likely the symptom of a subtle problem that the pre-synthesis phase isn't equipped to catch before it essentially gives up.
 It's a bit like a silent exception; the process just stops without fanfare, leaving you to play detective.

 So, focusing on Vitis HLS 2020.2, specifically, let’s break down why a pre-synthesis step might fail without any helpful error messages.
 I think I can offer a few practical insights based on my own experiences – situations that I initially found utterly baffling but ultimately led to some solid understanding of how the tool works (and doesn't work).